 It might feel overwhelming to see so many treatment options laid out, but fortunately, narrowing them down is fairly simple once you have all the necessary information.
 If you’re sticking to a firm budget, keep in mind that at-home aligner systems will generally be more affordable than in-office options like Invisalign.

-That said, when it comes to choosing a treatment option, there’s no one-size-fits-all solution.
+That said, there’s no one-size-fits-all solution.
 Sure, cost is a major factor, but there are other things to keep in mind as well.
 We encourage you to consider all the criteria we’ve outlined in this guide.
 That way you’ll be able to proceed into treatment confident that it will deliver the results you’ve always wanted!